-The Orchestra repertoire is varied, but mainly comes from the classical, romantic and early twentieth century.
+The Orchestra repertoire is varied but mainly comes from the classical and romantic eras and popular music of all kinds.
 The programmes are designed to be interesting and a challenge for players to rehearse, to attract an audience and to be financially viable in terms of music hire, copyright and soloist's fees.
-Soloist's playing with the Orchestra have included, Alan Schiller, Frank Wibaut, Elaine Donohoe, Anup Biswas, Martin Millner and Tom Bowes performing standard concertos plus challenging works such as the Barber and Szymanowski violin concertos.
+Soloists playing with the Orchestra have included, Alan Schiller, Frank Wibaut, Elaine Donohoe, Anup Biswas, Martin Millner and Tom Bowes performing standard concertos plus challenging works such as the Barber and Szymanowski violin concertos.

 The Redditch Orchestra is facing the post-covid era in good spirit but with the ever-perennial challenges of attracting new players, coping with concert programmes and venues in Redditch (which are far from ideal), and improving audience size.
 Recent concerts have seen us perform at the new Cofton Village Hall and at Holy Trinity Church in Coalbrookdale, Shropshire with its links to Abraham Darby and the world-famous industry in the Ironbridge Gorge.
 We are always delighted to respond to invitations to present concerts in local venues and to local audiences around Worcestershire and the region.